LevRachinskiy/vostola-next/README.md

 npm run dev
 ```

-Then open <http://localhost:3000> in your browser.
+Then open in <http://localhost:3000> with your browser.

 ## What Happened?